Living in the UK

 You may feel a little excited and worried at the same time about living in a country far away from home.
 Things may be very different to all that was familiar.
 It is very important for you to know that these feelings are completely normal.
 You may have some disappointments, you may have some worries and doubts about coping and fitting in.
 Sometimes these feelings can make you tired and you wonder if you should go home!

 You will begin to see things differently, you will adjust, understand and enjoy the new culture here in the UK as well as sharing your culture and experiences back home with new friends.
 You will find that you have made the necessary changes to allow you to cope with everyday situations and you will be able to start to enjoy this new phase of your life and study.
-Talk to the people in the University who are here to help – your course staff and the International Student Advice Centre.
+Talk to the people in the University who are here to help – your course staff and the Student Immigration Advice & Compliance team.

 You may feel confused at first but don't let a problem grow into a crisis and don't be frightened to make mistakes!